 ISTANBUL—For most of the 19th and 20th centuries, women war correspondents were rare creatures—considered intellectual oddities, more likely to be fetishized than taken seriously as news gatherers.

 Even as recently as 2002, Vanity Fair was delighting in the exoticism of such women in its story “Girls at the Front,” which profiled the battle-hardened correspondents Christiane Amanpour, Janine di Giovanni, and Marie Colvin.
 They had sex appeal and well-furnished London homes, and they made up a small brigade of female journalists jetting off to “whatever hellhole leads the news.”

 Prizes signal what the industry values.
 Efforts to win them can drive decisions on which reporters are funded and for which types of projects.
-Repeatedly awarding men’s reporting over women’s feeds into a cycle that elevates male voices into positions of authority.
+Repeatedly awarding men’s reporting over women’s feeds a cycle that perpetuates the relative authority of men’s voices over women’s.
 Male journalists quoted four times as many men as women in a study of 352 front-page New York Times stories in the first two months of 2013.
 (The same study found that female journalists also quoted men more frequently than women, but the imbalance was not as severe.)
 The imbalance in awards also reinforces the notion that reporting on combat, mission strategy, and violent conflict qualifies as “hard news,” while coverage of human rights, maternal health, sexual assault, and education—which women more frequently cover—is “soft” news.